Barry Harris Half-Step Practice Model for Bebop ScalesSep 02, 2020

 What is the "Practice Model" ?

 The three optional passing notes can be found between degree b7 and 3 (in a mixolydian scale).
-Here, added passing notes in red:
+The passing notes are shown in red:

 The Bebop Scale